duckdb/duckdb-web/docs/sql/statements/copy.md

 COPY lineitem(l_orderkey) TO 'orderkey.tbl' (DELIMITER '|');
 -- Copy the result of a query to the file 'query.csv', including a header with column names COPY (SELECT 42 AS a, 'hello' AS b) TO 'query.csv' (DELIMITER ',');
+-- Add the result of a query to the Parquet file 'aggregate.parquet' db.sql("COPY (SELECT 42 AS a, 'hello' AS b UNION SELECT * FROM 'aggregate.parquet') TO 'aggregate.parquet' (FORMAT PARQUET);")
 -- Copy the result of a query to the Parquet file 'query.parquet' COPY (SELECT 42 AS a, 'hello' AS b) TO 'query.parquet' (FORMAT PARQUET);
 -- Copy the result of a query to the newline-delimited JSON file 'query.ndjson'